SEN Report

 8. How will the school prepare and support my child/young person to join the school, transfer to a new setting/school/college or the next stage of education and life?

-Some students will leave at age 16 to go on to further education/training/employment or a care pathway; some will remain up until the age of 18 or 19, before accessing further education/training/employment or a care pathway.
+Some students will leave at age 16 to go on to further education/training/employment or a care pathway; some will remain up until the age of 17, 18 or occasionally 19, before accessing further education/training/employment or a care pathway.

 Those who require additional support to move on are supported by a planned transition programme.
 For some this may mean visiting the new setting with school staff or having their new placement staff come to visit them in school.